freer4/ManisteeRevival/destinations/readme.md

 Treat River Street from Maple Street to Division Street as an outdoor mall.

-**Motor traffic**

-River Street from Cypress (US 31) to Water Street will be closed to all motorist traffic except trollies.

-North of Water on Poplar and Filer on Greenbush will be closed to all except deliveries.

-Eemergency vehicles are exception to these two rules.

 River street, from Maple to Division at the least, will be repaved length with brick and heated to keep the street clear and dry year-round without the destructive effect of snowplows.

 Increase trolley presense.
 Run non-stop throughout the day back and forth down River Street from Manistee Lake to 1st Street Beach.